Hell in a Cell (2011): Aftermath

-After Hell In A Cell, the feud between Christian and Sheamus continued over the next couple of weeks, they fought each other and a match was made between the two again at Vengeance, which Sheamus won.
+After Hell in a Cell, the feud between Christian and Sheamus continued over the next couple of weeks, they fought each other and a match was made between the two again at Vengeance, which Sheamus won.

 The feud between the two Sin Caras ended on the following episode of SmackDown in a Mask vs. Mask Match, which Sin Cara Negro lost.

-The feud over the WWE Tag Team championships ended at Vengeance, which Bourne and Kingston won.
+The feud over the WWE Tag Team Championships ended at Vengeance, which Evan Bourne and Kofi Kingston won.

-The feud between Mark Henry and Randy Orton ended and Mark Henry continued his feud with The Big Show.
-At Capitol Punishment, during Show's match with Alberto Del Rio, Henry attacked Show before the match and put him through the announce table.
-A match between Big Show and Mark Henry was made at Money In The Bank.
-At Money In The Bank, Mark Henry won the match.
-After the match Henry attacked Show and injured Big Show's ankle, which put Big Show out of action for 3 months.
-On the Smackdown following Hell in the Cell, Show returned and attacked Henry.
+The feud between Mark Henry and Randy Orton ended and Henry continued his feud with Big Show.
+At Capitol Punishment, during Big Show's match with Alberto Del Rio, Henry attacked Show before the match and put him through the announce table.
+A match between Big Show and Mark Henry was made at Money in the Bank.
+At Money in the Bank, Henry defeated Big Show.
+After the match, Henry attacked Big Show and injured Big Show's ankle, which put Big Show out of action for 3 months.
+On the SmackDown following Hell in the Cell, Big Show returned and attacked Henry.
 A match was set up between the two at Vengeance and it was for the World Heavyweight championship.
 At Vengeance during the match, Mark Henry superplexed Big Show and the ring collapsed, so it ended in a no contest.
 A match was set up at Survivor Series, Big Show won by disqualification.
-Smackdown general manager, Teddy Long then made a match between Show and Henry at TLC and announced that it would be a Chairs Match.
-At TLC, Big Show won the World Heavyweight championship, but after the match Show was attacked by Henry which allowed Daniel Bryan to cash in his Money in the Bank contract and win the World Heavyweight championship.
-At Royal Rumble 2012, both Big Show and Mark Henry challenged Daniel Bryan for the World Heavyweight championship, which Bryan retained.
+SmackDown general manager Teddy Long then made a match between Big Show and Henry at TLC and announced that it would be a Chairs Match.
+At TLC, Big Show won the World Heavyweight championship, but after the match Big Show was attacked by Henry which allowed Daniel Bryan to cash in his Money in the Bank contract and win the World Heavyweight championship.
+At the Royal Rumble, both Big Show and Mark Henry challenged Daniel Bryan for the World Heavyweight championship, which Bryan retained.

 After Hell in a Cell, Cody Rhodes started a feud with former Legacy member, Randy Orton, which led to the match between the two at Vengeance, which Orton won after a RKO.